7orivorian/Tech-Guides/windows installation/Fresh Windows 10 Install.md

 ### Backup Your Data

-<span style="color:orangered">Doing a fresh Windows installation will remove
+> [!CAUTION]
-everything on your computer!</span>
+> Doing a fresh Windows installation will remove everything on your computer!

 Before starting, back up all important data to an external drive, cloud storage, or another computer.